THANUSHRAZ001/mkdocs/docs/index.md

 ## **INTRODUCTION**

-Rokam is a company focused on providing innovative solutions for industrial automation.
-Based in Bangalore, India, we specialize in advanced automation technologies such as surface detect inspection, OCR/OCV (Optical Character Recognition/Optical Character Verification), and critical measurements.
+Our application specialize in advanced automation technologies such as surface detect inspection, OCR/OCV (Optical Character Recognition/Optical Character Verification), and critical measurements.
 These technologies are integrated into our specialized application, **QualityInspection**, which is designed to enhance precision and operational efficiency in various industrial processes.

-Rokam's solutions are tailored to streamline production and improve overall productivity across a diverse range of industries, including tyres, wood, automotive, rubber, logistics, and mining etc.

 ## **QUALITY INSPECTION** DASHBOARD